plone/plone.restapi/docs/source/blocks.rst

     }
   }

-If the tile has been added, the server responds with a `204` status code.
+If the block has been added, the server responds with a `204` status code.

 Proposal on saving blocks layout